ybiquitous/ybiq/README.md

 ### CLI

-For details, please show the help.
+Show the help for details:

 ```sh
 ybiq --help